-- 6. Press ◀ Left to return to the Schedule menu. - 7.
+6. Press ◀ Left to return to the Schedule menu.
 You can now edit or start the schedule.

 NOTE: Schedules exported from a recorder and imported on another will not override the second recorder's Prefix, Latitude, Longitude, Time zone, or Battery Cutoff settings.
-Schedules created or edited by the Song Meter SM4 Configurator software can selectively override any setting upon import.
+Schedules created or edited by the Song Meter SM4 Configurator software have the option to override any of those settings.

-6.7 Exporting a Schedule
+8.3 Exporting a Schedule